Fluffy-Swizzle-Interactive/Equilibrium-Protocol-GameDevjs-2025-Entry/docs/ChaosSystem.md

 - Paying attention to the chaos meter informs optimal strategy
 - Players can reliably predict game responses to their actions
 - When a faction enters rage mode, extra caution is needed as they become more dangerous
+- The maximum chaos cooldown forces players to deal with the consequences of their targeting choices for a sustained period

 ### Game Balance